Relintai/pandemonium_engine_docs/engine_development/cpp/common_engine_methods_and_macros.md

 Clamp a value
 -------------

-Godot provides macros for clamping a value with a lower bound (`MAX`), an upper bound (`MIN`) or both (`CLAMP`):
+Pandemonium provides macros for clamping a value with a lower bound (`MAX`), an upper bound (`MIN`) or both (`CLAMP`):

 ```